-outside of the downtown core." we just need more bike lanes sounds like an ideal situation.
-Now dedicated multi-direction bike lane and I am very pleased that the bike "This is a step in the right direction lanes will be expanding.
-The downtown."
+the majority of residents still use friendly city all around.
+However, "We do need to have a more bike downtown."
+"More provisions for parking in structures." without affecting parking too much or adding parking "Maximize lane installation outside of the downtown core." we just need more bike lanes sounds like an ideal situation.
+Now dedicated multi-direction bike lane and I am very pleased that the bike lanes will be expanding.
+The are prioritized."